jessecdaniels/traderjoesfan/README.md

 # TRADER JOES FAN SITE

-## Problem: Create a website which main feature is a recipe search using Trader Joes products as the input :shopping_cart: :avocado: :toast: :plate_with_cutlery:
+## Problem: Create a website which main feature is a recipe search using Trader Joes products as the input :shopping_cart: :avocado: :bread: :plate_with_cutlery:
 ## Solution: Use public API to get create recipe search and print out

     - Connect to the API URL https://traderjoeapi.jackgisel.com/api/recipes